Jerome A. Schiff Undergraduate Fellows Program

 Amount, Duration of Award

-- $3,000 stipend (in AY25-26) for each Schiff Undergraduate Fellow (non-U.S. citizens are subject to special tax deductions).
+- $3,000 stipend (in AY26-27) for each Schiff Undergraduate Fellow (non-U.S. citizens are subject to special tax deductions).

 - The project should span the entire academic year.
 Depending on the nature of your project, your time commitment may fluctuate or remain consistent throughout the year.
-Some fellows begin their work in the summer and use a portion of their stipend for on-campus housing.
+Some fellows begin their work in the summer and use a portion of their stipend for summer housing.

 - Each Brandeis faculty mentor also receives a research reimbursement of $500 towards their own research.